adq8z9/le_accounting_nip/NUD fan.md

   "kind": 37701, // as defined in NIP-01 a addressable kind-number is used for this event-type "tags": [
       ["d", <identifier for accounting ledger>],
+      // remark for this namespace labels: with it, in the future, the kind number could be potentially used for additional 'ledger-meta-data-events' if needed.
+      ["L", "nostr.leaccountingnip"],
+      ["l", "ledger", "nostr.leaccountingnip"],
       ["r", <relay for accounting work>],
       ...,
       ["r", <relay for accounting work>],